-These are all good questions and it is important to understand that hobby farm insurance is different than farm insurance.
+These are all good questions and it is important to understand that hobby farm insurance is different from farm insurance.

-In essence, if you farm on a small scale or keep horses, chickens, or other livestock primarily for personal or pleasure use, you can be considered a hobby farm.
-Some hobby farms can also make a modest profit to supplement the owner’s income.
-Most hobby farms in Ontario are 10 acres or less, but some can also be as large as a hundred acres or more.
+In essence, if you farm on a small scale or keep horses, chickens, or other livestock primarily for personal or pleasure use, you can be considered a hobby farm in Ontario.
+Some can also make a modest profit to supplement the owner’s income.
+Most are 10 acres or less, but some can also be as large as a hundred acres or more.

-There are no set rules as to what constitutes a hobby farm but having hobby farm insurance with adequate coverage is essential, no matter how big or how small your hobby farm may be.
+There are no set rules as to what constitutes a hobby farm but having insurance with adequate coverage is essential, no matter how big or how small it may be.

 What Is Covered with Hobby Farm Insurance?

 As a hobby farmer, your insurance needs are different than those of most homeowners.
-In all likelihood, your hobby farm will also add value to your home.
+In all likelihood, it will also add value to your home.
 It is vitally important to ensure that your family and your assets (including your home and your hobby farm) are adequately protected.

 - Replacement costs

 - Liability insurance (personal injury, property damage & legal liability)